numpy/numpy/doc/neps/missing-data.rst

     can be only one such mask, and there cannot also be a virtual mask.

-    As a special case, if the flag NPY_ITER_USE_NAMASK is specified at the same time, the mask for the operand is used instead of the operand itself.
+    As a special case, if the flag NPY_ITER_USE_MASKNA is specified at the same time, the mask for the operand is used instead of the operand itself.
 If the operand has no mask but is based on an NA dtype, that mask exposed by the iterator converts